tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/Activities/10-Stu_Using_Wallet/README.md

 # Using a Wallet

+In this activity you will create a crypto wallet with [MyCrypto](https://mycrypto.com/).
+If you have not already installed the MyCrypto App, please follow the instructions in [the installation guide](Supplemental/blockchain-install-guide.md).

 Using MyCrypto, you will be requesting testnet tokens and sending transactions to your fellow students.

 ## Instructions